NEW Introducing AI product questions Learn more

 Linear

-Issues, project updates, and comments.
-Engineering decisions and incident context made searchable.
+Issues, project updates, and comments, with decision and incident context.

 Jira